 - Frequent cleaning and disinfection of work surfaces and touch points

 - Avoiding close contact when showing respiratory illness symptoms (such as sneezing or coughing)

 Use of disposable gloves

-According to the WHO’s guidelines, at least one meter or three feet is the ideal distance between workers.
-Despite the difficulty to follow this in a working environment’s limited space, the safety of employees and customers should be an establishment’s top priority.
+According to WHO guidelines, at least one meter or three feet is the ideal distance between workers.
+Despite the difficulty in following this in a working environment’s limited space, the safety of employees and customers should be the top priority.
 Here are some practical measures to follow:

 - Stagger workstations on either side of processing line so food workers do not face each other

 - Provide personal protective equipment to employees as this can reduce distance between workers while safeguarding them from health risks

 - Space out workstations (which may reduce the speed in production lines)

 - Limit the number of staff in the food preparation area